 Without recurring payments, the one-time payment model is just unpredictable.
 You never know when the new customers will show up and save your company.
 Moreover, without recurring revenue, it will take a lot of time and effort for your business to achieve stability.
 With the subscription, as long as your product is good you can reach that pretty quickly.
 And this is what the investors look for.
 The founders of a business with the licensing model can also forecast their future income patterns more accurately.
 Judging by the number of current customers and their subscription periods instead of relying on sales predictions.

 By choosing the subscription-based business model you can easily encourage your customers to upgrade their current plan by offering various discounts or premium upgrades.
 Lastly, the steady income provides money to pay the developer team for making the product evolve.

 They have already decided

 Ending, both hardware and software sales are challenging that’s why the founders want to create a recurring revenue business model.
 There’s no need to charge extra for the product which doesn’t change.
-But usually when it comes to Saas products they are updated regularly.
-In this case subscription model is a must-have.
+But usually, when it comes to Saas products they are updated regularly.
+In this case, the subscription model is a must-have.